A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Further derived identities

-In the proof of \eqref{eulerb} we introduce an auxiliary real parameter $x$ (by splitting a middle rotation/phase into two pieces $x$ and $\alpha_2-x$).
-This produces a \emph{family} of circuit identities indexed by $x$, in which the angles $\beta_i(x)$ and $\gamma_i(x)$ produced by the Euler-extraction depend on $x$ (while the input angles $\alpha_1,\alpha_2,\alpha_3$ are fixed).
+The following \(\pi\)-normalisation lemma is used in the proof of \eqref{eulerb}.
+We introduce an auxiliary real parameter \(x\) (by splitting a middle rotation/phase into two pieces \(x\) and \(\alpha_2-x\)).
+This produces a \emph{family} of circuit identities indexed by \(x\), in which the angles \(\beta_i(x)\) and \(\gamma_i(x)\) produced by the Euler-extraction depend on \(x\) (while the input angles \(\alpha_1,\alpha_2,\alpha_3\) are fixed).

-To continue the purely diagrammatic part of the derivation, we need one additional property: we can choose a value $x_0$ such that the \emph{bridge phase} $\beta_3(x_0)+\gamma_0(x_0)$ is a multiple of $\pi$.
-Since angles are always understood modulo $2\pi$, this means that $\beta_3(x_0)+\gamma_0(x_0)$ is either $0$ or $\pi$ modulo $2\pi$, which is exactly what justifies the two cases treated in the proof of \eqref{eulerb}.
+To continue the purely diagrammatic part of the derivation, we need one additional property: we can choose a value \(x_0\) and admissible representatives for the two \eqref{eulerH} decompositions such that the \emph{bridge phase} \(\beta_3(x_0)+\gamma_0(x_0)\) is a multiple of \(\pi\).
+Since angles are always understood modulo \(2\pi\), \(\beta_3(x_0)+\gamma_0(x_0)\) is either \(0\) or \(\pi\) modulo \(2\pi\).
+These are the two cases treated in the proof of \eqref{eulerb}.